needle-mirror/com.unity.addressables/Documentation~/index.md

 The Addressable Asset system provides an easy way to load assets by “address”.
 It handles asset management overhead by simplifying content pack creation and deployment.

 The Addressable Asset system uses asynchronous loading to support loading from any location with any collection of dependencies.
-Whether you use direct references, traditional asset bundles, or _Resource_ folders for asset management, Addressable Assets provide a simpler way to make your game more dynamic.
+Whether you use direct references, traditional [AssetBundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html "AssetBundles"), or `Resource` folders for asset management, Addressable Assets provide a simpler way to make your game more dynamic.

 ## What is an asset?
 An asset is content that you use to create your game or app.
 Common examples of assets include Prefabs, textures, materials, audio clips, and animations.